Key arguments by Trump's lawyers ahead of impeachment trial

 Trump's lawyers signaled that they'll look to defend Trump by invoking other examples of what they say is similar political rhetoric from Democrats.

-They point to a statement that House Speaker Nancy Pelosi made at a 2018 news conference about the Trump administration's child separation policy.
+They point to a statement that House Speaker Nancy Pelosi made at a 2018 news conference about the Trump administration's zero tolerance policy on immigration.
 “I just don't even know why there aren't uprisings all over the country.
 Maybe there will be," she said.

 It's unclear whether making a comparison with a statement like that, which did not result in violent uprisings aimed at the Trump administration, will actually resonate with a Senate audience, especially as Trump's lawyers try to make the claim that their own client's words are being taken out of context.
 Trump's speech to supporters came after he falsely claimed for weeks that the election was being stolen from him and pressured state and local officials to change the outcome.